gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 7. When Pointers Preferred Over Variables.

-When functions need to modify original data.
+-When functions need to modify original data.

-When Large data structures are passed efficiently.
+-When Large data structures are passed efficiently.

 Example 1: Swapping values.